3.e) Global Aether (kinetic) and acceleration

 Interesting cases of acceleration due to the force of global gravity are:

-At times, according to the definition of gravity acceleration, it can be null due to the effect of two gravitational fields balancing each other out; but the non-existence of longitudinal curvature of the filaments of gravitational aether does not mean the longitudinal tension of Global Aether is the same.
+At times, according to the definition of gravity acceleration, it can be null due to the effect of two gravitational fields balancing each other out; but the non-existence of longitudinal curvature of the filaments of Global Aether does not mean its longitudinal tension is the same.

 Regarding orbit of the planets, Newton's Law of Universal Gravitation provides us with necessary relationships between inertia or centrifugal force and gravity or centripetal force to obtain a stable orbit of planets.